open/close all folders

 - No Social Skills: Lacks the knowledge of typical social conduct due to her Friendless Background.
 Examples include her passing a note Kazhaya passed to her to Ryu in class and her marvelling at the how people are promoted to a First-Name Basis when they become good friends.

-- Oblivious to Love: She's utterly oblivious to Kazahaya's huge crush on her and she has a hard time realizing her feelings for him are not mere admiration.
+- She's utterly oblivious to Kazahaya's huge crush on her and she has a hard time realizing her feelings for him are not mere admiration.

 - Only Known by Their Nickname: Everyone calls her Sadako except for the main characters and her family.